LifeisaJourney/project-1-SINK-THAT-SUBMARINE/README.md

 # project-1-SINK-THAT-SUBMARINE
-An interactive JavaScript game of a submarine that you have to shoot down.
+"An interactive JavaScript game of a submarine that you have to shoot down.
 This game comes with a twist!
 The first position of the submarine is given.
-Then, the submarine will move in one of the directions (horizontally or vertically by one).
-You will have to guess which one of those direction the submarine has moved to.
-Then, everytime you miss, the submarine can move again.
+Then, the submarine will move in one of the directions (horizontally or vertically by one block).
+The player will have to guess which one of those direction the submarine has moved to.
+Then, everytime the player clicks and misses the target, the submarine can move again.
 The highest chance of winning is at the beginning, since it could range from 25% to 50% of getting it right on the first move.
-The submarine is on a 1x1 block.
+The submarine is on a 1x1 block."